Dental Implants in Hamilton

 How long do dental implants last?

-With proper care, dental implants commonly last 20+ years and often a lifetime.
-The titanium post fuses with your jawbone and is one of the most durable restorations in dentistry.
+With proper care, dental implants are one of the most durable tooth replacements in dentistry and commonly last 20 years or more.
+They are long-lasting but not permanent: the titanium post fuses with your jawbone, while the crown attached to it can wear and may need replacement over time.
 Routine hygiene cleanings and a nightly home-care routine are what keep them healthy long term.

 Is implant surgery painful?